VissarionM/cloudsimExample/readme.md

 # Troubleshooting
 Test the demo page in your browser with password 'secret' Deploy the whole repo on your hosting, and test again.

+# See also
-This file has the style, modified a bit.
+This index.html has the styles, modified a bit.

 # Vanilla JavaScript App
 [Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps/overview) allows you to easily build JavaScript apps in minutes.
 Use this repo with the [quickstart](https://docs.microsoft.com/azure/static-web-apps/getting-started?tabs=vanilla-javascript) to build and customize a new static site.